 - skin color or temperature changes around the injured area, such as skin that looks pale and feels cold and then red and warm and back again

 At the root of CRPS II is peripheral nerve injury.
 That injury can result from a fracture, sprain, or surgery.
-In fact, according to one investigation, 1.8 percent of nearly 400 elective foot and ankle surgery patients developed CRPS II after surgery.
-Other causes of CRPS II include:
+In fact, according to one investigation,

 - soft-tissue trauma, such as a burn

 - crushing injury, such as slamming your finger in a car door

 However, it’s still unknown why some people respond so dramatically to these events and others don’t.

 It’s possible that people with CRPS (either I or II) have abnormalities in the linings of their nerve fibers, making them hypersensitive to pain signals.
 These abnormalities can also initiate an inflammatory response and induce changes to blood vessels.
 This is why so many people with CRPS II can have swelling and skin discoloration at the site of the injury.

 There is no one test that can definitively diagnose CRPS II.
 Your doctor will perform a physical exam, record your medical history, and then order tests that may include: